 There are no recorded cases of Ebola in cats or other pets.
 As with dogs, there is the possibility that the virus can live on their coats for short periods, but again, there is no confirmation of this.

-As a precaution, the owner of any pet that is in close contact with an Ebola patient, and is at risk of exposure to the person's blood or body fluids, should consult a veterinarian.
+As a precaution, any pet owner that is in close contact with an Ebola patient and at risk of exposure to the person's blood or body fluids should consult a veterinarian.
 The veterinarian will, in turn, communicate with public health officials to determine how the dog should be handled.

 "Caution tempered with common sense and good hygiene are effective tools to prevent spread of the virus."

 Ebola is a scary disease, but a reasonable approach is best.
 Caution tempered with common sense and good hygiene are effective tools to prevent spread of the virus.
-It is nice to know that pet owners can enjoy the comfort of their pets without worrying about their risk of infection.
+Pet owners can enjoy the comfort of their pets without worrying about their risk of infection.